Ploirad/WRO-2024-ArduMASTERS/src/Readme.md

   - ultrasound.py
   - detección_coloresHSV.py
   -
-  Here we got  a internal folder two.
+  Here we got  a internal folder too, that contains all of our libraries .
 Our folder is :
   # [Libraries](https://github.com/Ploirad/WRO-2024-ArduMASTERS/tree/main/src/Libraries)

-  In this folder we got ouer libraries:
+  In this folder we got:
   - main.py
   - servo_control.py
   - siguelineas.py